Anderche/graph-theory-profitable-movie-ideas/README.md

 ### BACKGROUND:

-The following .ipynb file is a theoretical project to identify communities from the MovieLens database (~38,000 movies) via two graph algorithms:
+The following .ipynb file is a theoretical project to identify communities from the MovieLens database (~38,000 movies) via two graph algorithms utilizing Neo4j (and its Cypher programming language):

 - Label Propagation (Community Detection Algorithm)
 - K-Nearest Neighbors (Similarity Algorithm)